 If you are interested in learning more about Medi-Cal eligibility and nursing home care, contact Botti & Morison today at 877-585-1885.

-Attorneys Christopher Botti, Paul Morison, and Raul Castro each have over 100 years of collective experience in estate planning.
+Attorneys Christopher Botti and Paul Morison have over 60 years of collective experience in estate planning.
 Mr. Botti, is also a Board Certified Specialist in Estate Planning, Trust, and Probate Law.
 To get to your best outcome, don’t wait.
 Proactive planning with an elder law attorney will help you understand and address all criteria you need to act and succeed.

 Botti & Morison Estate Planning Attorneys, Ltd. accepts clients throughout California and have offices in Ventura, Westlake Village, Santa Barbara, Valencia, Bakersfield, and San Luis Obispo, California.